 Mary has written tons of articles encouraging families to get involved in activities that bring them together.
-Gardening is one of them.

 Gardening is a good idea for many reasons but sadly, it’s underrated.
 There are many amazing benefits that we can link to gardening; I’m talking about mental health, physical benefits and so much more.